smart-facility/cognicity-reports-powertrack/README.md

 * city - specify user city to help filter tweets without geolocation data
 * users - the Twitter account usernames designated for confirmation tweets.
 * send_enabled [true | false] - set to true to enable confirmation request tweets to be sent.
-* stream [true | false] - set to true to connect to twitter stream.

 #### Twitter message text
 * invite_in/en - Text for confrmation request tweets [Bahasa Indonesian/English]